Skip to main content

 Week 2: When Caregiving Costs You Yourself

-Noticing the Quiet Erosion of Wholeness Scripture: “Then, because so many people were coming and going that they did not even have a chance to eat, he said to them, ‘Come with me by yourselves to a quiet place and get some rest.’” — Mark 6:31 Reflection: Caregiving often begins as an act of love.
+Noticing the Quiet Erosion of Wholeness Scripture: “Then, because so many people were coming and going that they did not even have a chance to eat, he said to them, ‘Come with me by yourselves to a quiet place and get some rest.’”— Mark 6:31 Reflection: Caregiving often begins as an act of love.
 Over time, it can quietly become a way of life where your needs are always secondary, postponed, or ignored altogether.
 At first, this feels normal—even noble.
 But slowly, something shifts.
 You stop noticing how tired you are.
 You stop asking what you need.
 You learn to function without checking in with yourself, believing that this is simply what faithfulness looks like.
 Yet even Jesus noticed when the giving became too much.
 He saw the exhaustion.
 He named the need.
 He called His disciples away—not because they failed, but because they were human.
 Care that costs you yourself is not the goal.
 Wholeness is.
-Wellness Insight: When caregiving is constant and reco...
+Wellness Insight: When careg...

 Week 1: Before I Was Mom, I Was His